jubentley/OpenGL_2.0plus_OBJ_Mesh_Importer/README.md

 .obj Mesh Importer for OpenGL 2.0+

-The .obj mesh importer is situated in MeshLoader.cpp/MeshLoader.h
+The .obj mesh importer is located in MeshLoader.cpp/MeshLoader.h

 In this configuration MeshOperator is instanciated once: